DOSAGE AND ADMINISTRATION

 Instructions for Use

-ESTRING (estradiol vaginal ring) insertion
+ESTRING (estradiol vaginal system) insertion

 The ring should be pressed into an oval and inserted into the upper third of the vaginal vault.
 The exact position is not critical.
 When ESTRING is in place, the patient should not feel anything.
 If the patient feels discomfort, ESTRING is probably not far enough inside.
 Gently push ESTRING further into the vagina.